News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

 i.e. that the lagged terms of \emph{X} are independent of \emph{Y}.
 This can be rejected when $p<0.05$.

-As shown in \cite{zhou2016can,li2019text}, the Granger test assists in the selection of text features that are relevant to the forecasting target.
-It acts as a dimensionality reduction for the text features.
-In these cases, the Granger test is usually performed unilaterally, but we do not want \emph{Y} Granger cause \emph{X}.
-Therefore, the experiments in this paper include a bilateral Granger test, i.e., requiring $p_2<0.05$ for the first test and $p_1\geq0.05$ for the second.
+Theoretically, the Granger test is a powerful tool that identifies whether a stationary time series can help forecast another one.
+For instance, \cite{narayan2005electricity} analyzed the relationship and obtained insights from electricity consumption, employment, and actual income in Australia.
+In the application of text-based forecasting, the authors utilized the Granger test to investigate how online emotions in social media influence stock prices \cite{zhou2016can}.
+The Granger test is employed in our research to explore the relationship between textual features and load demand and serves as a feature-filtering technique.
+Standing apart from other studies, this paper generated a considerable amount of textual features.
+To eliminate the noise in the features, it is necessary to reduce the feature dimensions.
+One of our research targets is to explain what information featured in text can help forecast load demand, which is aligned with the principle of the Granger test.

+We conducted the bilateral Granger test as in \cite{tang2020multi}.
+Two tests are included: $X \rightarrow Y$, and $Y \rightarrow X$.
+We aimed to find the feature $X$ that Granger causes demand $Y$ but to avoid $Y$ Granger causes $X$ simultaneously.
+Thus, the results were retained, with $p_1<0.05$ for the first test and $p_2\geq0.05$ for the second one.
+Considering that the time series for the Granger test should be stationary, we first carried out the Augmented Dickey-Fuller (ADF) test to verify whether a time series is stationary, referring to \cite{dickey1979distribution}.
+We differentiated those series that did not pass the ADF test in order to make them stationary and input them into the Granger test.
+The lag orders chosen are those that minimize the Akaike Information Criterion (AIC).
+The AIC was evaluated for four different lag orders applied to daily textual features, namely: a day ($lag=1$), a week ($lag=7$), a month ($lag=30$), and three months ($lag=90$).
+To simplify the presentation, we have listed the average AIC values in Table~\ref{AIC values for the Granger test with different lags}.

-Note that the Granger test used for initial feature filtering is not an actual causality test, as it involves correlations between lagged and predicted values, and correlations do not necessarily lead to causality.
-We will discuss the causality of text features and electricity load in more detail in Section~\ref{Causality effects}.
+As shown in Table~\ref{AIC values for the Granger test with different lags}, the Granger tests with 30 lags have the lowest AIC values and selected fewer than 100 features out of more than 2,000 textual features (See Table~\ref{Forecasting errors when adding Ft into model D+C+T}).
+Note that the Granger test used for the initial feature filtering is not an actual causality test, as it involves correlations between lagged and predicted values, and correlations do not necessarily lead to causality.
+We discuss the causality of text features and load in more detail in Section~\ref{Causality effects}.